 Friday’s sessions opened with a panel of experts discussing how utilization management policies are applied to medication-assisted treatment (MAT).
 Under the SUPPORT for Patients and Communities Act (P.L.
 115-271), MACPAC is required to study utilization management policies related to MAT and report on these by late October 2019.
 The meeting concluded with its third and final session on hospital payment: how to account for third-party payments in the DSH definition of Medicaid shortfall.

-- Improving the Structure of Disproportionate Share Hospital Allotment Reductions: Review of Chapter and Recommendation Drafts for the March 2019 Report
+- Improving the Structure of Disproportionate Share Hospital Allotment Reductions: Review of Draft Chapter and Recommendations for the March 2019 Report

 - Upper Payment Limit Compliance: Review of Draft Recommendations in the March 2019 Report

 - Measuring Performance and Return on Investment for Program Integrity Strategies